On spectral inclusion and mapping theorems for scalar type spectral operators and semigroups: Introduction

 \section{Introduction}

-We prove a \textit{weak spectral mapping theorem} for scalar type spectral operators and apply it to effortlessly extend a \textit{weak spectral mapping theorem} (see, e.g., \cite[Corollary V.$2.12$]{Engel-Nagel2006}) and a \textit{generalized Lyapunov stability theorem} (cf. \cite[Theorem V.$3.7$]{Engel-Nagel2006}), known to hold for the $C_0$-semigroups of normal operators on complex Hilbert spaces, to the more general case of $C_0$-semigroups of scalar type spectral operators on complex Banach spaces.
-For such semigroups, we also reveal finer spectral structure, obtain exponential estimates, and establish an analogue of the \textit{Gearhart-Pr\"uss-Greiner characterization} of the uniform exponential stability for $C_0$-semigroups on complex Hilbert spaces \cite[Theorem V.$3.8$]{Engel-Nagel2006} (see also \cite{Gearhart1978,Pruss1984,Greiner1985}).
+We establish spectral inclusion and mapping theorems for scalar type spectral operators, generalizing their counterparts for normal operators (\cite[Theorem D.9]{HerLap} and \cite[Theorem D.11]{HerLap}).

+Thereby, we extend a precise \textit{weak spectral mapping theorem}, known to hold for $C_0$-semigroups of normal operators on complex Hilbert spaces, to the more general case of $C_0$-semigroups of scalar type spectral operators on complex Banach spaces, the a priory requirement of eventual norm continuity remaining superfluous (cf. \cite{arXiv:2103.05260}).